 The Location of the Tooth

-Two locations affect the prices of a root canal, your geographical location and the tooth needing the procedure.
+Two locations affect the prices of a root canal: your location and the tooth needing the procedure.

-Interestingly, dental costs seem to be more affordable in bigger cities as the dental groups need to offer competitive prices to compete with each other.
+Interestingly, dental costs seem more affordable in bigger cities as dental groups must offer competitive prices.

 When it comes to the location of the affected tooth, prices will be more affordable on the front teeth due to them only having one root.
 Unfortunately, the molars will cost more as they can have up to three roots, taking more work to treat.